-EALL 272 Japanese Literature in Translation - Modern (3)
+EALL 272 Japanese Literature in Translation - Modern (3) KCC AA/DL

-Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100 or consent of instructor.
+3 hours lecture per week Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100 or consent of instructor.

-EALL 272 is a survey of Japanese literature from the mid-19th century to the present; emphasis on fiction.
-Knowledge of Japanese not required.
+EALL 272 surveys Japanese literature from the mid-19th century to the present with an emphasis on fiction.
+Knowledge of Japanese is not required.